clojure-emacs/clojure-ts-mode/doc/design.md

 `clojure-ts--builtin-symbol-regexp` variable.
 The matched symbol is fontified using `font-lock-keyword-face`.

+> [!IMPORTANT]
+>
+> Compiling queries at runtime is very expensive; therefore, it should be
+> avoided as much as possible.
+Ideally, all queries should be pre-compiled and
+> stored as `defconst` constants.

 ### Embedded parsers

 The Clojure grammar in `clojure-ts-mode` is a main or "host" grammar.
 Emacs